TechnionTDK/jbs-ir/README.md

 * jbs-text repository
 * jbs-ir repository
 * HebMorph
-* Optional - Velocity UI for searching
+* Velocity UI for searching

 ##Solr
 ###Installing Solr
 1. Follow this guide to install solr on your machine: [solr installation guide](https://cwiki.apache.org/confluence/display/solr/Installing+Solr)
 2. From the solr directory start solr using `bin/solr start` command
 3. Make sure Solr is running using `bin/solr status` command
-4. Create a new core using `bin/solr create -c <core name>` command (for example: `bin/solr create -c jbs-ir`)
+4. Create a new core using `bin/solr create -c <core-name>` command (for example: `bin/solr create -c jbs-ir`)

 ###Configurating Solr
 ####Before indexing documents with Solr, we need to configurate the fields we are going to use
 Before modifying Solr core files we advise you to read [Documents, Fields, and Schema Design](https://cwiki.apache.org/confluence/display/solr/Documents%2C+Fields%2C+and+Schema+Design).

-* In the `server/solr/<core name>/conf` directory replace the `managed-schema` file with the one in the repository under `Solr configuration files` directory
+* In the `server/solr/<core-name>/conf` directory replace the `managed-schema` file with the one in the repository under `Solr configuration files` directory
-* In the `server/solr/<core name>/conf` directory replace the `solrconfig.xml` file with the one in the repository under `Solr configuration files` directory
+* In the `server/solr/<core-name>/conf` directory replace the `solrconfig.xml` file with the one in the repository under `Solr configuration files` directory

 ##HebMorph
 ####The text in the index will be in Hebrew, so we need to use an appropriate hebrew analyzer